liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/02-benefits-of-liferay-7-for-liferay-6-developers/00-benefits-of-liferay-7-for-liferay-6-developers-intro.markdown

 Liferay, "Great extensibility" is one of the top three most popular responses.
 You can customize almost every detail and add your own functionality on top.

-Is @product-full@ 7 more extensible?
+Is @product-ver@ more extensible?
 You bet!
 Many more extension points have been added.
 But not only that, all new extension points and many existing ones which have been upgraded, use a new extension mechanism based on OSGi's service model.
 Here are some of the mechanism's benefits: